thewca/wca-regulations/wca-regulations-2012.md

   - 9m1) Events with 99 or fewer competitors must have at most three rounds.
   - 9m2) Events with 15 or fewer competitors must have at most two rounds.
   - 9m3) Events with 7 or fewer competitors must have at most one round.
 - 9o) A Combined rounds and Qualification rounds each count as one round when counting the number of rounds per event.
+[NOTE: I don’t think “rounds” should be plural in either case here. ]
-- 9p) If an event has multiple rounds, then:
+- p) If an event has multiple rounds, then:
   - 9p1) At least 25% of competitors must be eliminated between consecutive rounds of the same event.
   - 9p2) The competitors who advance to the next round must be determined by either a cutoff ranking or a cutoff time in the preceding elimination round.
 The cutoff must be specified before the preceding elimination round starts.
   - 9p3) If a qualifying competitor withdraws from a round, he may be replaced by the best-ranked competitor below the cutoff from the preceding round.
 - 9r) A qualification round must be held before the first round of the event.
   - 9r1) When announcing an event, the organisation team must include:
     - 9r1a) Any limit to the number of competitors permitted in the first round of the event.
     - 9r1b) Any limit to the number of competitors permitted in the qualification round of the event, and any limit tothe maximum number of those competitors who will proceed to the first round.
+[NOTE: to the]
     - 9r1c) The average/mean result or single solve result, achieved in previous competition, required to qualify directly for the first round of the event.
+[NOTE: “achieved in a previous competition”]
     - 9r1d) The latest permitted date used to determine the qualifying average/mean result or single solve result on the WCA rankings.
+[NOTE: Personally, I would use “in” rather than “on”]
   - 9r2) Each competitor of an event who has not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.
   - 9r3) A qualification round may be added to accommodate newly registered competitors, and/or the maximum number of competitors in the qualification round or first round of an event may be increased.
 These changes must be made at least two weeks before the competition.
 - 9s) Each round of each event shall have a time limit (see Regulation A1a).